alex-page/batcave/README.md

 # Usage

-This configuration is built for myself.
+This configuration is built primarily for myself.

 Please feel free to fork it and change the [`variables ( vars/main.yml )`](vars/main.yml) and [`tasks ( config.yml )`](config.yml) to suit your needs.